 Chong Yang Jie & Chrysanthemum Flowers

 Appreciating the beautiful chrysanthemum flowers, and drinking chrysanthemum wine, also are traditional aspects of the Double Ninth Festival.
-The ninth lunar month as a whole is known as the month of chrysanthemum.
+The ninth lunar month as a whole is known as the “month of chrysanthemum.”
 Chrysanthemum wine is believed to have many physical and spiritual benefits.
-Each year, the flowers and grains for the wine are mixed, and the brewing process begun only to be consumed on the following years Double Ninth Day.
+Each year, the flowers and grains for the wine are mixed, and the brewing process has begun… only to be consumed on the following year’s Double Ninth Day.

 Flower Cake For The Double Yang Festival

 The special food of the Double Ninth Festival is a cake called Double Ninth cake, or chrysanthemum cake, or flower cake.
-These rice-cakes are called gao which is a homophone for height, linking them to the practice of climbing mountains: ascending to great heights.
+These rice-cakes are called “gao” – which is a homophone for “height,” linking them to the practice of climbing mountains: ascending to great “heights.”
 The preparation of Double Ninth cake is a tradition that dates back to the Zhou Dynasty.
-The cakes are typically prepared from glutinous rice flower, and inlaid with chestnuts, ginkgo seeds, pine nut kernels and pomegranate seeds so that they look like blooming flowers!
+The cakes are typically prepared from glutinous rice flour, and inlaid with chestnuts, ginkgo seeds, pine nut kernels, and pomegranate seeds – so that they look like blooming flowers!

 Dogwood Springs For Health & Good Luck

-Its traditional also for people to carry sprigs of the zhuyu (dogwood/cornel) plant; and/or to plant the sprigs on Double Ninth Day, as a way to prevent disease and protect ones health and prosperity.
-Dogwood is a species of evergeen, whose leaves have many medicinal qualities.
+It’s traditional also for people to carry sprigs of the zhuyu (dogwood/cornel) plant; and/or to plant the sprigs on Double Ninth Day, as a way to prevent disease and protect one's health and prosperity.
+Dogwood is a species of evergreen, whose leaves have many medicinal qualities.

 Here, the great Tang Dynasty poet Wang Wei alludes to the Double Ninth Day practices of carrying a Dogwood sprig and climbing mountains: